Neeme Järvi Prize

 Throughout the entire duration of the Gstaad Conducting Academy the active participants will be under the surveillance of the instructors and the festival management.
 Moreover, representatives of the partner orchestras will be invited to gain an impression of the participating conductors.

-Participants selected throughout the entire period will then conduct the GFO in the Gstaad Conducting Academy’s closing concert that takes place on 14 August 2024 in the Gstaad Festival Tent.
+Participants selected throughout the entire period will then conduct the GFO in the Gstaad Conducting Academy’s closing concert that takes place on 14 August 2025 in the Gstaad Festival Tent.

-Right after the concert, the jury will elect and present the winners of Neeme Järvi Prize 2024.
+Right after the concert, the jury will elect and present the winners of Neeme Järvi Prize 2025.
 The jury will be composed of the Academy’s professors, Artistic Director Christoph Müller, representatives of the partner orchestras and representatives of the Gstaad Festival Orchestra.

-Four prize winners at the 8th Neeme Järvi Prize
+Winners of the Neeme Järvi Prize 2025

 Winners of the Neeme Järvi Prize 2023